YunaBraska/nats-graalvm-example/README.md

 Demonstrating the integration of NATS with GraalVM for creating efficient native executables, showcasing optimal configurations and techniques for leveraging NATS in high-performance, low-footprint applications.
+This example uses [jNats](https://github.com/nats-io/nats.java) client to connect to the [Nats Server](https://github.com/YunaBraska/nats-server) which is started within this project.

 ### Requirements